 Global travel is already like a roller-coaster.
 But add building a viable business into the mix, and this roller-coaster doesn’t just go up and down, it regularly derails.
 We’ve had the highest highs, but also the lowest lows.

-For example, there’s nothing like commercialising your own idea and seeing people use it and actually paying for it.
+For example, there’s nothing like commercializing your idea and seeing people use it and paying for it.
 As an entrepreneur, it’s the best feeling.
-But on the other hand, when you spend what seems an eternity of effort on something you believe in, and it crashes to the ground totally missing its mark, well, let’s just say it’s not pretty.
+But on the other hand, when you spend what seems an eternity of effort on something you believe in, and it crashes to the ground missing its mark, well, let’s say it’s not pretty.

-With that said, no matter how tough things have become, we’ve never ever, not even once, wished we had stayed at home in our ‘highly promising’ jobs.
-This worldwide, and somewhat whirlwind, adventure was a pivotal moment for us in so many ways; we often talk about finally feeling alive, like we’re making the most of the opportunity that’s always sat right in front us.
+With that said, no matter how tough things have become, we’ve never, not even once, wished we had stayed at home in our ‘highly promising’ jobs.
+This worldwide, and somewhat whirlwind, the adventure was a pivotal moment for us in so many ways; we often talk about finally feeling alive, like we’re making the most of the opportunity that’s always sat right in front us.
+Sometimes also travel can get lonely, and you might want to take someone with you if you are single and on the move take a look at these dating tips to help find a travel date.

 Reflection